-We are so proud of what we’ve accomplished so far with Career Girl Daily that we had to ask the rest of the team to take a break from their super hectic schedules and laptop and come down and get in front of the camera.
+We are so proud of what we’ve accomplished so far with Career Girl Daily that we had to ask the rest of the team to take a break from their super hectic schedules and laptop and come down and get a lil’ freaky in front of the camera.

 Nowadays, I have a degree in International Business Administration, and I’m a certified personal stylist.
-Although I didn’t follow my dreams when I was younger, it’s never too late.
+Although, I didn’t follow my dreams when I was younger, it’s never too late.
 One year ago I decided to move to fashion capital London to follow my dreams.
 Putting my ego on the side and started at the bottom again as an intern.
-My first fashion internship was in the Marketing department of a beloved British designer.
-After six months of working as an intern, I felt the urge to set up a blog to share my adventures as a twentysomething-year-old in the business world.
+My first fashion internship was at the Marketing department for a beloved British designer.
+After six months working as an intern, I felt the urge to set up a blog to share my adventures as a twentysomething-year-old in the business world.

 Clearly I gave up my dreams of being a young Spice Girl, and instead went to University to study English Literature.
 While I was there I launched a digital magazine showcasing young creative people’s work which was an amazing and rewarding experience but just proved to be too much work for one girl.
 Once I finished University I worked at Now magazine for a month and then decided that most of my opportunities would be based in London, so made the decision to uproot my life and move.